CheyenneMDavid/foraging-link-ui/README.md

 When testing the form submission for course registrations, the failed submission was traced back to the backend validation expecting +44.

-This was resolved by adding logic to `CourseRegistrationForm.js` which would check phone numbers for a preceding 0 and swap it for +44 before saving to the database in a format that the valida5ion was expecting, like so:
+This was resolved by adding logic to `CourseRegistrationForm.js` which would check phone numbers for a preceding 0 and swap it for +44 before saving to the database in a format that the validation was expecting, like so:

 ```js
 const convertPhone = (num) => {